-We all need things to do with kids at home that don’t break the bank (or our spirits!)
-Here are 10 fun things to with kids at home.
+We all need things to do with kids at home that won’t break the bank (or our spirits!)
+Here are ten fun things to do with your kids at home.

 I need to think of fun activities for kids that don’t involve climbing walls!
 Going outside is not so easy for me, as it means schlepping kids and stuff out and means I can’t get anything done while they are playing or busy.
 So, I needed to think of fun things to do with kids at home.
 Indoors.
 And cheap.
 It’s a tall order.

 I am constantly thinking of fun things to do with kids at home that don’t require a yard or expensive supplies and that will actually keep them occupied and not have them climbing the walls after 2 seconds.

 These are all pretty frugal activities as money is tight right now (me and the rest of the world!).
 It has been a challenge, to say the least.
 I have definitely had to be pretty creative and think out of the box.
 While I wanted to do fun things with my kids, I still needed to be mindful of how much it cost me.